VladLiteanu/1DT305-2022/README.md

 - The RFID sensor will be used to read information from a card.
 - The display is used for showing information about the RIFD sensor and cards.
 - The battery holder is used for powering one of the Arduino boards.
+- Lora can be used to transmit data between the Arduino borards.

 ## Computer setup